google/flatbuffers/docs/source/Schemas.md

 ### (Default) Values

-Values are a sequence of digits, optionally followed by a `.` and more digits for float constants, and optionally prefixed by a `-`.
-Floats may end with an `e` or `E`, followed by a `+` or `-` and more digits (scientific notation).
+Values are a sequence of digits.
+Values may be optionally followed by a decimal point (`.`) and more digits, for float constants, or optionally prefixed by a `-`.
+Floats may also be in scientific notation; optionally ending with an `e` or `E`, followed by a `+` or `-` and more digits.

-Only scalar values can have defaults, non-scalar (string/vector/table) fields default to NULL when not present.
+Only scalar values can have defaults, non-scalar (string/vector/table) fields default to `NULL` when not present.

 You generally do not want to change default values after they're initially defined.
 Fields that have the default value are not actually stored in the serialized data but are generated in code, so when you change the default, you'd now get a different value than from code generated from an older version of the schema.
-There are situations however where this may be desirable, especially if you can ensure a simultaneous rebuild of all code.
+There are situations, however, where this may be desirable, especially if you can ensure a simultaneous rebuild of all code.